Thoughtful Leadership Programme

 - Student Leadership

 The Swiss Student Leadership Programme (SLP) is based on a ‘Character First’ educational principle where good leadership stems from good character; it is about the leader’s impact and influence, not his or her position.
 The SLP has a two-tiered structure comprising a cohort programme and customised programmes for selected student leaders.
-For the cohort programme, the school delivers a student leadership curriculum based on the PEMT framework (Principled, Efficacious leaders with Managerial competencies and a Transformational mindset).
-For selected student leaders, the customised programmes include mentoring by teacher mentors and pinnacle leadership training programmes such as OBS camps.
+For the cohort programme, the school delivers a student leadership curriculum that develops dispositions for Self-Leadership, Collaborative Leadership and Purpose-driven Leadership.
+For selected student leaders, the customised programmes include mentoring by teacher mentors and pinnacle leadership training programmes such as leadership training camps and external leadership opportunities.